frc3322/Aerie-Part-Management/code-docs/frontend/state-management.md

 ## State Architecture

-The Part Management System uses a **centralized, in-memory state management** approach implemented in vanilla JavaScript.
-The `state.js` module serves as the single source of truth for all application data.
+The Part Management System uses a **reactive state management** approach implemented in vanilla JavaScript.
+The system combines a centralized state object with an observer pattern that automatically triggers UI updates when state changes.
+This provides the benefits of reactive frameworks without external dependencies.

 ## Core State Structure